jinchenglee/EuRoC_MAV_dataset_tools/README.md

 * [Project report paper here](./cs231a_project_report_MonoVOInit.pdf)

 ## Project summary

+ (The project assumes EuRoC data set is available/downloaded previously.
+The path to the EuRoC dataset is set in main.py.
+For example, basedir = '~/study/asl_dataset/ijrr_euroc_mav_dataset/machine_hall/MH_01_easy/')

 * A successfully initialized Monocular Visual Odometry demo'ed below.
 A log of one such run can be found at [./paper_related/sample_main.log](./paper_related/sample_main.log).